Openscapes/kyber/README.md

 ### GitHub Clinic - Generate Markdown Files for Each Participant

-Clone the Cohort Repo to RStudio, then run the following code.
+Clone the Cohort Repo to RStudio (File > New Project > Version Control > Git) , then run the following code.
 Detailed instructions of what this looks like:

 1. Open RStudio, and create a new script (temporary, you'll deleted it but it's a nicer place to work)
 1. Copy the following into the script, then delete the examples "Erin, Julie".
 You'll keep the `_demo.md`, which is what you'll demo live.